sunny0402/test-with-jest/README.md

 serializes to the same string.
 Means same string, but different spot in memory.
 To pass test change from toBe to toStrictEqual.

+TypeError: app.address is not a function module.exports = app;